To the main page

 Kamchatka enthusiasts will always ask recent visitors to the peninsula if they have swam in the Paratunka River.

 Today the picturesque Paratunka River valley is home to over 20 resorts and lodges.
 They are located approximately 60 km (37 miles) from the city of Petropavlovsk-Kamchatsky and are close to a great number of therapeutic and relaxing hot springs.
-The climate here is milder than in other parts of the peninsula: in the winter the temperatures are not very harsh, the wind is not so strong, and the ground is covered with a deep and soft blanket of snow.
+The climate here is milder than in other parts of the peninsula: in the winter the temperatures are not very harsh, the wind is not so b, and the ground is covered with a deep and soft blanket of snow.
 The natural hot springs in the valley are grouped in several clusters: the Upper Paratunsky, the Middle Paratunsky, and, the most popular springs, the Lower Paratunsky.
 The village of Paratunka is located near the Lower springs.
 The river and the village were named after one of the toyons, the Koryak and Itelmen family clan leaders.

 Some of the underground waters have been reached by drilling and are as hot as 92°C (198°F). however, most of the springs are not thot hot, usually 35 to 45°C (95 to 113°F).
 The mineral content of the water here is about two grams per liter and is composed primarily of chlorine-sulfate, sodium, and quartz.
 The gas here is nitrogen-based.